bitrise-io/devcenter/_articles/reviews/getting-started-with-flutter-apps.md

  8. If your app has tests in the repository, you will be prompted to decide if you want to run them.

     ![](/img/select_test.png)
- 9. If you have an iOS project in your Flutter project, you will have to select an ipa export method.
+ 9. If you have an iOS project in your Flutter project, you will have to select an .ipa export method.

     ![undefined](https://cdn.buttercms.com/rOAuKJ2jToSecv2pEs7g)
 10. Register a webhook when prompted.